What is a Package Delivery Box and Why is it Becoming Popular?

 Keeping Delivered Groceries Fresh

-Online grocery sales are at an all-time high as Americans become more remote.
+Online grocery sales are at all-time highs.
 And, 74% of digital grocery shoppers have their food delivered instead of picking it up.
-However, left out in the elements, groceries like vegetables and spoil meat will easily spoil.
+However, left out in the elements, groceries like vegetables and meat will easily spoil.
 The weather can also do a number on non-perishable packages, as rain, wind and snow have been known to ruin clothes, electronics and simply blow away or wash away smaller items.
 So, this means you either have to be at home when the delivery arrives or have a back-up plan.

 Protection from Weather